muhardianab/face-recognition-opencv-python/README.md

    To change other detection, make sure to setting label while recognize on `faces.py`.

-   Output of `faces-train.py` is yml file as model and labels.pickle as labelled dataset, so it can be used for `faces.py` to recognize.
+   Output of `faces-train.py` is `trainner.yml` file as model and `labels.pickle` as labelled dataset, so it can be used for `faces.py` to recognize.

 - Run face recognition file or `faces.py` on terminal